The emerging spectrum of flexible work locations: implications for travel demand and carbon emissions: Main

-Reported working hours at third places is relatively evenly split between the three categories included in the survey: public spaces (e.g. coffee shop or library), co-working spaces and the home of a friend or family member.
+Reported working hours at third places are relatively evenly split between the three categories included in the survey: public spaces (e.g. coffee shops or libraries), co-working spaces, and the home of a friend or family member.
 Preferences for third places are not evenly distributed across the population, however.
-For example, the use of third places is more prevalent in urban areas than suburban areas, as shown in Figure~\ref{fig:third_space_home}.
-Similarly, the use of third places varies considerably by income group as shown in Figure~\ref{fig:third_space_income}.
+For example, the use of third places is more prevalent in urban areas than in suburban areas.
+Similarly, the use of third places varies considerably by income group.
 It is clear from the survey data that third places represent a significant proportion of remote work, with complex preferences that differ between demographic and employment groups.
-Understanding these dynamics and their effect on travel behavior is an important step in preparing for the future of work.

-In this paper, a model is developed to predict the use of third places based on employment and demographic information for the first time in literature.
-Then, the predicted distributions are synthesized with a pre-COVID travel survey to estimate a new set of origin-destination commuting flows that include work trips to third places.
-Finally, the aggregate effect of these new origin-destination flows on total commuting distance and commuting-related carbon emissions are determined.
-To the author's knowledge, this is the first study to consider the effect of third places on post-pandemic travel demand, and the first to develop a comprehensive method for predicting the disaggregate travel demand patterns resulting from the dramatic rise in third place remote work.
+Quantifying the contribution of these factors as they relate to remote work preferences allows us to estimate the overall share of remote work as well as the preferences for third places for a given population.

+We hypothesize that assuming all remote work takes place at home results in a significant underestimation of future travel demand and transportation-related carbon emissions.
+Our survey results demonstrate that third places are the chosen destination for a meaningful proportion of remote work commutes and those additional trips are currently being ignored.
+Moreover, we conjecture that the false assumption leads to a skewed prediction of the spatial distribution of travel, as third place trips are typically shorter than a traditional commute and are more likely to take place within neighborhood centers.
+This mischaracterization of travel demand could lead to insufficient sustainable transportation infrastructure, such as public transit or micromobility, to accommodate third place commutes.
+Ignoring remote work trips to third places is also predicted to overestimate the benefits of remote work with respect to reducing carbon emissions from commuting.

+In this study, we leverage a large, continuous nationwide survey to estimate preferences for remote work and third place visits for different demographic and geographic groups using Zero-One-Inflated Beta (ZOIB) regression and k-means clustering models.
+Then, we demonstrate how mobility trace data collected from a variety of sources can be used to estimate the characteristics of third place trips, including destination and distance.
+Finally, we compute the carbon emissions related to traditional and third place commutes.
+This procedure allows us to quantify the effect of third places on aggregate travel demand, spatial demand patterns, and transportation-related carbon emissions across an urban area.